mihirwadhwa27/mihirwadhwa27.github.io/_projects/Wooden-Tops/index.md

 - Woodworking
 main-image: /Top collection.jpg
 ---
-## Thought process and objective
+## Thought Process and Objective
-I wanted to familiarize myself with wood turning, and also wanted to create gifts for a teacher's child.
+We wanted to learn the fundamentals of wood turning while creating a meaningful project.
+I decided to make spinning tops as gifts for a teacher’s child.
+The project also served as an opportunity to explore how shape, mass distribution, and surface finish affect spin performance.
 ## Constraints
-We had 2 weeks to create and measure the performance of various top designs, our goal was to reach at least 1 min of spin time.
-We also exclusively used materials found inside of the classroom.
+We had two weeks to design, manufacture, and test a series of tops using only materials found in the classroom workshop.
+Our performance goal was to achieve a minimum spin time of one minute.
 ## Results
-We created 8 tops of various sizes and shapes in order to optimize some for ease of spinning and others for endurance.
+We produced eight tops of varying sizes, weights, and profiles to test the effects of geometry on spin duration and ease of use.
+The testing phase helped identify the balance point and shape combinations that resulted in the longest spins.
-## My contributions
+## My Contributions
-I spun all the tops on the lathe successfully.
-I assisted in the design of the tops based on prior experience spinning the tops.
+I machined all eight tops on the wood-lathe, ensuring conncentricity and smooth finishes.
+I also helped refine the designs using feedback from spin tests to improve both stability and endurance.